-Calls Visual Studio MSBuild command to build a .sln project:
+Calls Visual Studio :command:'msbuild' command to build a .sln project:

-Internally the MSBuild build helper uses VisualStudioBuildEnvironment to adjust the LIB and CL environment variables with all the information from the requirements: include directories, library names, flags etc. and then calls MSBuild.
+Internally the MSBuild build helper uses VisualStudioBuildEnvironment to adjust the LIB and CL environment variables with all the information from the requirements: include directories, library names, flags etc. and then calls msbuild.